 You can report an empty property to the Housing Team on the contact details below.

-When you report an empty it will help if you can give us the following details:
+When you report an empty property it will help if you can give us the following details:

 - Your address and contact details for ease of communication and business analysis.